 The Tubman Byway is a self-guided driving tour that winds for 125 miles through the beautiful landscapes and waterscapes of Maryland’s Eastern Shore.
 It is the only place in the world that preserves and interprets the places where Harriet Tubman was born, lived, labored, and where she fled from.
-Discover the powerful and exciting stories at the byway’s 36 designated sites.
+Discover the powerful and exciting stories at the byway’s 36 designated sites in Caroline and Dorchester Counties.
 Spend a couple of hours or a couple of days exploring.

 More than a century after her death, Harriet Tubman would still recognize many places in the Eastern Shore’s mosaic of waterways, forests, and fields.
 Stops along the byway make it possible to learn about the lives of enslaved and free blacks, abolitionists, and slave holders, as well as escape routes used by Tubman and her fellow freedom seekers.

-At the heart of the Byway is the Harriet Tubman Underground Railroad Visitor Center, set to open in March 11, 2017, where interactive exhibits, educational programs and experiential tours will be featured.
+At the heart of the Byway is the Harriet Tubman Underground Railroad Visitor Center, which opened in March 2017 with multimedia exhibits, a gift shop, nature trail, outdoor pavilion, and more.
 The lands in the area are part of the Harriet Tubman Underground Railroad National Historical Park, designated by Congress in late 2014.
-This is the first national park to honor an African American woman.

 Along the Byway, you will also find ample opportunities to hike, bike, paddle, shop, dine and attend events related to the area’s significant and unique heritage.

 The Tubman Byway continues into Delaware and goes on to Philadelphia, which was Tubman’s destination once she found freedom.
 Find out more about the Delaware portion of the Byway.

 Tours Along the Harriet Tubman Byway